-- Arranging for its staff to tour a local disability or Deaf organization. - Role-plays and other interactive exercises to practice serving survivors with disabilities and Deaf survivors - Presentations from domestic and sexual violence survivors with disabilities or Deaf survivors. - Assistive technology demonstrations.
+- Arranging for its staff to tour a local disability or Deaf organization. - Role-plays and other interactive exercises to practice serving survivors with disabilities and Deaf survivors. - Presentations from domestic violence survivors with disabilities or Deaf survivors. - Assistive technology demonstration.

-In addition to formal training opportunities, there are a number of learning opportunities dual programs can offer to its staff and volunteers to increase their comfort and confidence around serving survivors with disabilities and Deaf survivors.
+In addition to formal training opportunities, there are a number of learning opportunities residential domestic violence programs can offer to its staff and volunteers to increase their comfort and confidence around serving survivors with disabilities and Deaf survivors.
 Having staff members tour local disability and Deaf organizations builds their awareness of the services those organizations provide and fosters relationship building among staff of both organizations.
 Interactive exercises afford staff and volunteers with opportunities to practice their skills before they start supporting these survivors.
 Having presentations from survivors with disabilities and Deaf survivors provides staff and volunteers with opportunities to interact with survivors and learn about their unique experiences and needs.
-Assistive technology demonstrations can help staff and volunteers learn about common equipment and software designed to assist people with disabilities in performing various tasks, as well as how to use them to achieve full participation within the organization.
+Assistive technology demonstrations can help staff and volunteers learn about common equipment and software designed to assist people with disabilities in performing various tasks and how they can be used to achieve full participation within the organization.